tobbecnet/DotNet8BlazorTest/README.md

 # DotNet8BlazorTest

-Test project for the new dotnet8 blazor features
+This is a test project for the new dotnet8 blazor features.

+So what do we want to test here?

+* The different types of render modes
+* The new attribute StreamRendering in conjunction with the new render mode types
+* Default behaviour (SSR)
+* Adding other features to the project, like standard MVC